razvanc7/NetworkAutomation3/modul08/doc_re.md

-# Python Lesson: Regular Expressions with the `re` Module
+# Module8: Regular Expressions with the `re` Module

 ## 1. Introduction
 Regular expressions (regex) are a powerful tool for pattern matching and text processing.